atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 In the meanwhile Mr. Selby asked his Son' what he intended to do with his wife. i j
-“To abandon her, Sir, " replied Gharles, “since she has fo shamefully ' “deceived me." i I. ^ ^ I
+To abandon her, Sir, " replied Gharles, since she has fo shamefully ' deceived me." i I. ^ ^ I
 > t
-“No, " said Mr. Selby, “that will not. j do, Charles : she will then, make an “addition to her vices, by asting just “the same part your mother has done, “by running you deeply in debt. no tt “as you cannot be divorced from het “for want of witnesses— — neither st Lewfon nor I saw her in the arms
+No, " said Mr. Selby, that will not. j do, Charles : she will then, make an addition to her vices, by asting just the same part your mother has done, by running you deeply in debt. no tt as you cannot be divorced from het for want of witnesses— — neither st Lewfon nor I saw her in the arms
 I ^ ♦ of
 s
 f